Oil Prices Edge Higher as U.S. Stockpiles Continue to Fall

-Crude oil prices edged higher Wednesday, after U.S. data showed that stockpiles of oil and fuel continued to drop and oil production fell for the first time since February.
+Crude oil prices rose Wednesday, after U.S. data showed that stockpiles of oil and fuel continued to drop and oil production fell for the first time since February.

 Continue Reading Below